Home

 Lifelong volunteer who has received numerous awards for her service.
 Educated at Trinity College, VT.
 Served on the Boards of: Maritime Aquarium at Norwalk (where the Susan C. Maloney Marine Science Lab was named in her honor); Junior League of Stamford-Norwalk; Connecticut Association for Children with Learning Disabilities; and Mount Hope Farm (Membership Chair).
 Civic organizations include Voices for Bristol and Friends of Historic Bristol.
 Presently Fundraising Chair for BMPPMP and Co-Chair of Bristol Blooms.

-Stephen T. O’Neill
+Stephen T. O’Neill, Secretary

 Fairfield University and Fordham Law grad.
 Practiced law in Providence for 40 years; retired 2015.
 Retired Fellow, American College of Trust and Estate Counsel.
 U.S. Army Ordnance Officer 1967-69.
 Former board member: RI Foundation Advisory Board; Veterans Memorial Auditorium Preservation Association; Looking Glass Theater; RI Volunteer Lawyers for the Arts (Founder); RI Lung Association; Barrington Youth Soccer Association; Barrington HS Parents’ Association (Co-Chair).
 East Bay RI resident since 1976.
 Currently serves as Board Secretary and chairs BMPPMP’s Governance Committee.